EricHe98/Consolidated-Work/README.md

-# Hello World
+# About Me

-My name is Eric and I am a senior at New York University with a business (stats concentration) and math double major and a minor in computer science.
-I’m currently interning at Rocketmiles, an e-commerce company selling hotel room-nights, on the data science team, where I've worked on various projects such as designing/deploying fraud models and ranking search results.
-Previously, I worked on quantitative trading research with Professor Vasant Dhar, and transfer learning using neural nets at Gyrfalcon Technology, a start-up working on Tensor Processing Units (TPUs).
-The projects discussed are some of the work I have done while in these positions.
+- I work as a data scientist at Rocketmiles.
+We sell hotel rooms online, and give you back gift cards, airline miles or reward points for booking with us.
+- On the machine learning side, I focus on ranking and pricing.
+Check out my [ranking blog posts](https://medium.com/rocket-travel/measuring-the-business-value-of-a-hotel-ranking-model-c4396531b26e) to see what sort of work I do here.
+- On the data engineering side, I focus on model latency and monitorability.
+- I'm currently doing a master's degree at the NYU Center for Data Science (2019-present).
+My undergraduate degree was also at NYU (2015-2019), with a business major at the Stern business school, and a math major and computer science minor at the Courant mathematical institute.
+- I give a little bit more color on some of the work I have done below.

 ## Rocketmiles Search Result Ranking Model (August 2018 - Present)
 Due to data volume and problem complexity, search result ranking is one of the most ambitious machine learning projects an e-commerce company can take on.
 However, good search result rankings are critical to the customer experience, and upgraded algorithms have been shown at companies such as [Airbnb](https://arxiv.org/abs/1810.09591) to create tremendous lift in customer conversion rates.
 I prototyped a gradient boosting tree model for ranking called **LambdaMART**, which required me to come up with custom data sampling strategies to serve the use case.
 To productionize the model, I used big data infrastructure and a modern realtime model deployment stack built on Amazon Web Services.
 We are currently working on deploying the search result model for live A/B testing.